OhCrepe/CardGame/README.md

 Repository for my final year uni project, an online card game created using the Unity Game Engine called Lords.
 Gameplay in a style similar to most popular Trading Card Games, both physical (*Magic: The Gathering*, *Yu-Gi-Oh*) and virtual (*Hearthstone*).

 ## Running the Game
 To run the game executable, simply download the Executable/Lords folder from the repository.
-From here you can run the Lords.exe to run the most recent build of the game (as of 10/12/2019-21:32).
+From here you can run the Lords.exe to run the most recent build of the game.

 ### Requirements for running the game
 **System Requirements**